 And there's more!
 If you're outside the U.S., you can also request an extension beyond October 15 if you need time to meet certain tests to qualify for an exclusion or deduction for foreign earned income or housing.
 This extension will generally be for 30 days beyond the date that you expect to qualify for the exclusion or deduction.
-To request this extension, file Form 2350 with the IRS by July 15.
+To request this extension, file Form 2350 with the IRS today.
 If you're granted this extension, you can't also get the discretionary two-month additional extension mentioned above.

 Serving in a Combat Zone

 The deadline for filing your tax return and paying your tax is automatically extended if you serve in a combat zone.
 There's a two-step process for figuring the length of this type of extension.
 First, your deadline is extended for 180 days after (1) the last day you're in a combat zone or the last day the area qualifies as a combat zone, or (2) the last day of any continuous hospitalization for an injury from service in the combat zone.
 Use whichever of these two dates is the latest.

 Second, your deadline also is extended beyond 180 days by the number of days you had left to take action with the IRS when you entered the combat zone.
 For example, this year you have 6½ months (January 1 to July 15) to file your tax return.
 Any days left in this period when you entered the combat zone (or the entire 6½ months if you entered it before the beginning of the year) are added to the 180 days.